-The cost of us advising and representing you in a claim before the Tribunal are priced on our hourly rates currently £295 plus VAT for Angelo Micciche, a solicitor with over 20 years of experience and £275 plus VAT for Jo Fisher, an experienced Legal Executive and Grade A fee earner.
+The cost of us advising and representing you in a claim before the Tribunal are priced on our hourly rates currently £310 plus VAT for Angelo Micciche, a solicitor with over 24 years of experience.

 For the following types of case the total costs comprising our fees and disbursements (referred to below) would generally range as follows:

 High complexity case: £22,000 – £33,000 +VAT

 These are estimates only and we can provide more specific pricing advice once we have further information about your personal circumstances.

 If a final hearing is attended then advocacy will be provided by a Barrister.
 Generally we would allow 1-10 days depending on the complexity of your case.